oceantracker/oceantracker/_todo.md

 1. check pointing of run to enable restart
 1. native global lon-lat  models
 1. used np.datetime64, milli sec internally
+2. Add positive=True to param checker to enzure vale is >0
+1. asarray option to numerical param list checker

 ## Niggles that need sorting some time

-1. Message logger
-    1. tidy up exit if prior error
+1. Message logger ~~tidy up exit if prior error~~
 1. better flows in parameter checking crumb trail 1.???
 1. Release group is dry some of the time so fails to release, some times and gives , fatal error if none released?